dennykane/LOTW/README.md

 ## Project structure

-[site.js](https://github.com/linuxontheweb/lotw/tree/main/site.js): The main nodejs service for sending core system files (in [root](https://github.com/linuxontheweb/lotw/tree/main/root)) to the client.
+[site.js](https://github.com/linuxontheweb/lotw/tree/main/site.js): The main Node.js service for sending core system files (in [root](https://github.com/linuxontheweb/lotw/tree/main/root)) to the client.

 [bin](https://github.com/linuxontheweb/lotw/tree/main/bin): Folder where scripts related to the development and maintenance of the project are kept.